-Iguanas can grow to be up to seven feet long when their tail is included in the measurement and they will weigh about 20 pounds (much larger than most people think an iguana gets).
+Iguanas can grow to be up to 7 feet long (when their tail is included in the measurement) and they will weigh about 20 pounds (much larger than most people think an iguana gets).
 Therefore an aquarium or small reptile enclosure is a very short-lived home for a green iguana.
 Custom-built enclosures, and more often than not, bedrooms or large closets, are utilized for keeping pet iguanas safe and warm.

 Large enclosures also mean a lot of lighting.
 UVB and heat lights need to provide appropriate basking temperatures and areas for your reptile 10 to 12 hours per day.
 The iguana is a tropical animal.
 It wants to bask at 95 degrees Fahrenheit and the tank or room shouldn't drop below 75 degrees Fahrenheit.
 You can use heat lamps for this rather than hot rocks.
 Mercury vapor bulbs can be used for large enclosures or rooms.
 You can use compact fluorescent lights or tubes for a juvenile enclosure.
 Large branches and shelves in the enclosure will allow your arboreal iguana to climb up to and enjoy basking in the warmth of these lights (which should reach 120 degrees Fahrenheit).

 Fresh food is the key to a healthy iguana.
 Old thought processes included feeding cat food to help bulk up iguanas quickly but owners found out that all that protein caused kidney failure in their pets and their lifespans were shortened greatly.
 Iguanas in the wild are strict herbivores, so they are not evolved to eat animal protein and they don't eat insects except by accident.